Abhi-000/Weather-App-CleverTap-Assignment/README.md

 # Weather App (Unity Test Project)

-🚀 **A Unity-based weather application fetching real-time weather updates using a weather API.**
+🚀 **A Unity-based weather application fetching real-time weather updates using a weather API and displaying them through CleverTap's Toast Messaging system.**

 ## 📌 Disclaimer
 This project is developed as part of a Unity SDK developer assignment and is not an official weather application.
 It serves as a demonstration of API integration, location handling, and UI interaction

+## ⚙️ Tech Stack

+ - Unity 2022.3.57f1 LTS
+ - UnityWebRequest (for API calls)
+ - CleverTap SDK (for Toast Notifications)
+ - TextMeshPro (for UI elements)

+## 📍 Features

+ - Fetches current weather based on the user's real-time location.
+ - Displays temperature updates using CleverTap Toast messages.
+ - Permission handling for accessing location data.

 ## 📦 Installation

 ### **1️⃣ Clone the Repository**